Skip to content

 The keyboard is the last physical bottleneck between your brain and shipped code

 I type roughly 60,000 words a week into Claude Code.
-That number used to be lower before AI made the feedback loop this tight.
-When your entire workflow is prompt, review, iterate, the keyboard becomes the bottleneck you never think about.
-Here is the setup I use and why the physical layer of your developer OS deserves the same attention as the software layer.
+When your workflow is prompt, review, iterate, the keyboard becomes the bottleneck you never think about.
+Here is the setup I use and why the physical layer deserves the same attention as the software.

 Based on the developer hardware and workflow setup used throughout 2025-2026.